How to Change Purchase Sign-in Settings in Microsoft Store

 Step 3Toggle Your Preference

-Toggle the switch to On to require a password.
-Toggle it to Off to skip it.
-You may need to verify your identity with your PIN or password.
+Toggle the switch On to demand a password for purchases, or turn it Off to skip this step.
+Windows might ask you to verify your identity with a PIN or password first.

 Security Comparison: Password Requirements